What is slow banking? 5 tried & tested ways to make it work!

 What is slow banking?

+The concept of slow banking centers on "slow money" services—products like pensions, high-yield savings, and life insurance that move at a different pace than daily transactions.
 So far, digital growth has been concentrated in fast money products like peer-to-peer payments and current accounts.
-But there is yet a way to go in ‘slow money’ services like pensions, savings accounts, and insurance.
-These are more complex, long-term, and resource-intensive products that require closer personal investment.
+But there is yet a way to go in these more complex, long-term, and resource-intensive products that require closer personal investment.

 Cognizant - "Getting slow money right will make consumers more loyal, less price sensitive and more inclined to do business with [you]."

 Cognizant, a consulting firm, found that digitalizing slow money could boost revenue by 14.2%.
-But to get that prize, there are challenges that banks and fintech must overcome.
+But to get that prize, there are challenges that banks and fintech must overcome to make slow banking a core part of their digital ecosystem.

 Customer retention is a struggle